Use the built-in web sockets server to receive real-time updates and notifications.

 6001 is the default port used by the built-in web sockets server.
 If you select a port other than

 Once the configuration file is in place, start the process using the following commands:

 sudo supervisorctl update

 sudo supervisorctl start fullhelp-ws-worker:*

 For more information on Supervisor, consult the Supervisor documentation.

-If you have configured HTTPS for your help desk software, it is also crucial to secure the WebSockets server.
-Adding SSL support is easy.
+If you have configured HTTPS for your help desk software, you may also want to secure the web sockets connections.